-Bougainville Neighboring Countries: Papua New Guinea
+Bougainville Neighboring Countries and Islands: Papua New Guinea

 , Solomon Islands

 Google Earth is a free program from Google that allows you to explore satellite images showing the cities and landscapes of Bougainville and all of Oceania in fantastic detail.
 It works on your desktop computer, tablet, or mobile phone.
 The images in many areas are detailed enough that you can see houses, vehicles and even people on a city street.
 Google Earth is free and easy-to-use.

 Bougainville is included on our Blue Ocean Laminated Map of the World.
 This map shows a combination of political and physical features.
 It includes country boundaries, major cities, major mountains in shaded relief, ocean depth in blue color gradient, along with many other features.
 This is a great map for students, schools, offices and anywhere that a nice map of the world is needed for education, display or decor.